 The different components of the Product Mix Report are:

-- Filters button: Click this to choose POS stations, Employees, Online Orders, and Inclusions settings:
+- Filters button: Click this to choose POS stations, Employees, Day of the Week, Dining Options, Online Orders, Product Class, and Inclusions settings:

 Note: Filtering by Employee in your Product Mix Report will show the items that employee has added to all orders.

 If you'd like to show the employees' orders instead of items, go to Settings > Clear Selections > type Product Mix > disable Product Mix Employee Sales Mode.
 Disabling this setting will show Product Mix data by the employee who owns the order, instead of the items sold by the employee.

 - ... icon: Click this to export your report in various formats:

 - Top 10 Profit By Product Pie Graph: The pie graph on the left of the screen displays your top 10 most profitable products.
 This is based on product cost and product price.
 You must have product costs entered for your items in order for this graph to display.

 - Top 10 Quantity Sold Pie Graph: The pie graph on the right side of the screen displays your top 10 most sold items.
 This is a great way to quickly see your most popular items:

 Product Mix Report Preferences